 Skip to content Skip to footer

-With their knowledge of disability law and more than 45 years of experience in handling Social Security Disability Insurance and Supplemental Security Income cases, The Anderson & Ackerman Law Group can help protect your rights.
+With their knowledge of disability law and more than 45 years of experience in handling Social Security Disability Insurance and Supplemental Security Income cases, Anderson & Ackerman Law Group can help protect your rights.
 They understand the eligibility requirements, gather the necessary medical evidence, complete the required forms, and effectively present your case to the Social Security Administration.

-How Can a St. Petersburg Disability Lawyer Help You With Your Disability Claim?
+How Can A St. Petersburg Disability Lawyer Help You With Your Disability Claim?

 • Initial Consultation: Your disability lawyer will provide an initial consultation to evaluate your case.
 They will review your medical records, work history, and other relevant information to determine the strength of your claim and the likelihood of success.